Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 Plot of the Riemann zeta function

-In 1644, Italian mathematician Pietro Mengoli posed the problem of evaluating the series:
+In 1644, the Italian mathematician Pietro Mengoli asked for the value of the series

 $$ \frac{1}{1^2} + \frac{1}{2^2} + \frac{1}{3^2} + \cdots. $$

-Swiss mathematician Jacob Bernoulli attempted to find its value but was unsuccessful.
-This became known as the Basel problem, named after his hometown of Basel.
+The Swiss mathematician Jacob Bernoulli tried to solve the problem but could not find the answer.
+The question later became known as the Basel problem, after Bernoulli's hometown of Basel.

-In 1735, at age 28, Leonhard Euler solved this problem and showed:
+In 1735, at the age of 28, Leonhard Euler solved the problem and showed that

 $$ \frac{1}{1^2} + \frac{1}{2^2} + \frac{1}{3^2} + \cdots = \frac{\pi^2}{6}. $$

-This result was remarkable because it connected a simple infinite series to the geometry of circles.
-Later, in 1749, Euler discovered an even more astonishing identity:
+This was a remarkable result, because it connected a simple infinite series with the geometry of circles.
+Later, in 1749, Euler discovered an even more surprising identity:

 $$ 1 + 2 + 3 + \cdots = -\frac{1}{12}. $$